omar-farooq/omar.earth/README.md

 This is a NextJS app.
 Bring the application up using docker compose up -d

+The port used for the node development server is 3021.
+To view changes while developing visit http://localhost:3021

 ## About

 ### The site

 A basic blog site for tech challenges I face and want to document.
-Also a chance to utilise my skills with React, Terraform, AWS, GoLang
+Also a chance to utilise my skills with React, Terraform, AWS, GoLang, Git and more

 ### Domain